Chaos Builder: V12 Orchestrator

 curl logic.

-- AST-Safe: Operates at the Abstract Syntax Tree level to prevent code breakage.
+- AST-Safe: Cloud APIs operate at the Abstract Syntax Tree level to prevent code breakage.

 - Persistent State: Maintains build logs directly in JSON.